Improved delta-kick cooling with multiple nonideal kicks: Canceling aberrations with multiple kicks

 The effect of non-harmonic terms in the kick potential can be seen on the Wigner function in Fig.~\ref{Wigner_fn_initial_free_harmonic_1_2_3_Gaussian} (d), which can be corrected for by using multiple $\delta-$kicks, as in Fig.~\ref{Wigner_fn_initial_free_harmonic_1_2_3_Gaussian} (e) and (f).

 Fig.~\ref{Fig_DKC_performance_Gaussian_potential} compares the cooling performance from a harmonic lens with that from singlet, doublet, and triplet Gaussian lens systems.
+Varying the strength of the optical potential is typically much easier experimentally than varying the width.
+The RMS width of the potential is therefore kept constant for our simulations.
 The kick strengths for each of the Gaussian $\delta-$kick cases are chosen according to the classically inspired scheme as well as through numerical optimization.
-Note that the initial free expansion time that optimizes the cooling performance for the singlet, doublet, and triplet matter-wave lenses (marked as $t_1$, $t_2$, $t_3$ respectively in Fig.~\ref{Fig_DKC_performance_Gaussian_potential}) increases with the use of additional lenses.
-This indicates that for the compound lenses, the wavefunction can expand into a larger region that is effectively harmonic than for the singlet.
-For small initial free expansion times, the classical scheme for choosing kick parameters gives worse cooling performance than the full numerical optimization because the approximation in Eq.~(\ref{eqn: Final momentum Taylor expansion, 2 kicks}) is more appropriate at long expansion times when $t_f\gg \Delta x_i/\Delta v_i$ and the initial cloud size is less relevant.
+For a harmonic $\delta-$kick, $\Delta v_f/\Delta v_i = \Delta x_i/\Delta x_f$, as in Eq.~(\ref{eqn: T_f/T_i}).
+More free expansion results in lower final momentum width after the $\delta-$kick without any fundamental limit on the kinetic temperature.
+However, for a Gaussian potential $\delta-$kick (1 $\delta$-kick in the legend), beyond a certain final size of the cloud, further free expansion does not result in a lower velocity width.
+Note that the initial free expansion time that optimizes the cooling performance (marked as $t_1$, $t_2$, $t_3$ respectively in Fig.~\ref{Fig_DKC_performance_Gaussian_potential} for the singlet, doublet, and triplet matter-wave lenses) increases with the use of additional lenses.
+This indicates that when using compound lenses, the wavefunction can expand into a larger region that is effectively harmonic than for the singlet.
+For small initial free expansion times, the classical scheme for choosing kick parameters gives worse cooling performance than the full numerical optimization because the approximation in Eq.~(\ref{eqn_momentum with single Gaussian kick}) is more appropriate at long expansion times when $t_f\gg \Delta x_i/\Delta v_i$ and the initial cloud size is less relevant.